oottppxx/enigma2/plugins/README.md

 * Subway is a plugin to display subscription info, if the service supports it.

+Plugin release versions have 3 fields, major.minor.update, the major and minor being numeric and the update being alfanumeric.

-Most plugins, except for PLHeinz, were developed and tested on OpenATV.
-The version numbers of the plugins generally track the major/minor release for the system where they were developed and tested (e.g., Heinz up to 6.0.4u was developed and tested on an OpenATV 6.0 system).
+For most plugins, except for PLHeinz, the major and minor release numbers track the corresponding fields of the version of the OpenATV system where they were developed (currently OpenATV 6.2).

+The update field is generally (but not always) some number followed by one or more letters; numbers are bumped up when major changes are made to the code; letters are bumped up when any fix is applied or reflect some other feature (e.g., alfa, beta).

 For minor updates, the major/minor release tracking isn't expected to change, even if the current system has evolved - let me know about innaccuracies.

 PLHeinz is a different animal, and its version number tracks the closest Heinz release it was based/updated from.

 Typically, the README files for each plugin/script will provide the necessary information regarding where they were developed/tested, so one can make an educated guess if they'd work on a particular system.
 In the end, there's nothing like trying it out.
+OpenATV and OpenPLi are particularly targeted, but compatible distributions might also work (e.g., WooshBuild, OpenViX, ...)

+Special thanks and greetings to:

+* folks in PMC:Enigma (now extinct), namely @falleen, @BillHicks, @Bill, @corkman

+* folks in DeathStar (now extinct), namely @agentsmith1, @SomeKewlName

+* folks in Enigma2Talk, namely @danny187, @DutchDude6X, @duoduo80

-Thanks to all folks in the [Enigma2Talk Telegram chatroom](https://t.me/talkenigma2) who help with testing, ideas and all kind of suggestions and comments!
+Join us in the [Enigma2Talk Telegram chatroom](https://t.me/talkenigma2) to help with testing, provide ideas and all kind of suggestions or comments!

-Original greetings regarding Heinz and Balancer (the latter now removed) below:

-Thanks to the folks in PMC:Enigma (now extinct, namely @falleen, @BillHicks, @Bill) and DeathStar (namely @agentsmith1, @SomeKewlName).

-Although dev/tested in Open ATV 6.0, these plugins were reported to also work in:

-Open ATV 6.2 (@corkman, @falleen)

-OpenViX 5.1.x (@SomeKewlName)

-WooshBuild 7 / OpenATV 6.1 (@BillHicks)

-For Balancer only: OpenPLi 6.2 (@DutchDude6X)